paulh002/sdrberry/README.md

 Compiled using VisualGDB
 copy the cfg file (in install directory) to the home dir of the application

+a compiled executable and soapyradioberry library is available in executable directory installation instruction in install_guide.txt

 ToDo:
 - Transmitter part
 - Support for Midi contoler